 Here’s your first stop.
 From GOV.UK you will find links to templates and examples of business plans.

 The main clearing banks provide detailed checklists and questionnaires to help you construct a business plan.
 This is the Barclays version.
-The Lloyds sample business plan provides illustrative text.
-HSBC asks a structured set of questions.
-Santander provides specific guidance for business plans in 200 industry sectors.
+The Lloyds sample business plan provides illustrative text and HSBC asks a structured set of questions.

 Writing a business plan is a vital discipline.
 But remember, as Bev Hurley remarks in her video on this website, it rarely survives contact with reality!